This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Daily Learning

 Children with cerebral palsy are more likely to be excluded from activities and educational opportunities.
-Inclusion is important because it will help your child develop in such a way that he or she becomes comfortable socializing, speaking up for himself or herself, and simply feeling like an ordinary child, just like everybody else.
+Inclusion is important because it will help your child develop so that they become comfortable socializing, speaking up for themself, and simply feeling like an ordinary child, just like everybody else.

 Abuse and Bullying